Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Conclusions

-In conclusion, we find that large gradients in the surface geometry contribute to error between the Reynolds and Stokes solutions.
-Moreover, the solutions to the Reynolds equation do not capture corner flow recirculation.
-In future work, the performance of the lubrication assumptions may be evaluated for various other textured bearings; angular surface texturings in particular induce interesting patterns of flow recirculation according to the theory of Moffatt \cite{moffatt_viscous_1964}.
-Furthermore, it is not well understood how the lubrication assumptions perform for a sequence of texturings, particularly when we consider that successive textures share the length scale.
-It may be that the geometry is long and thin, yet local surface discontinuities are not accurately modeled under the lubrication assumptions, and thus contribute to significant errors in the lubrication model.
+In conclusion, we find that large surface gradients are a primary contributor to error between the Reynolds and Stokes solutions.
+Moreover, the solutions to the Reynolds equation do not capture corner flow recirculation which is a significant feature of Stokes flow for corner geometries.
+In future work, the performance of the lubrication assumptions may be evaluated for various other geometries.
+In particular, it is not well understood how the lubrication assumptions perform for a sequence of texturings, particularly when we consider that successive textures share the length scale.
+Furthermore, given that the thin film assumption is often used to justify use of the Reynolds equation at non-zero Reynolds numbers, it would be a valuable avenue of future work to compare the Reynolds equation with the Navier-Stokes equations at low to moderate Reynolds numbers in corner domains.
+It may be that the geometry is long and thin, yet local surface discontinuities violate the lubrication assumptions, and thus contribute to significant errors in the lubrication model.